topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

 ## 6.5 Troubleshooting Common Issues
 ---
-This chapter provides solutions to common issues encountered while working with the TOPST VCP-G board.
+This chapter provides solutions to common issues encountered while working with the VCP-G.

 **Issue:** The ***FWDN*** reports a lack of permission to access the ttyUSB0 device.
 **Solution:** This issue occurs when your user account (**$USER**) does not have the necessary permissions to access serial devices.
 To resolve this, add the user account to the dialout group.